Piccadilly Restaurants: History

-The first Piccadilly Cafeteria opened in 1932 in Baton Rouge, Louisiana.
-T.H.
-“Tandy” Hamilton acquired the business in 1944.
+Thomas J. Costas opened the first Piccadilly Cafeteria in 1932 in Baton Rouge, Louisiana.
+Tandy Hannibal Hamilton acquired the business from Costas in 1944.

 Piccadilly expanded in 1998 when it purchased Morrison’s Cafeterias, a major competitor.
 The move doubled the number of locations to 270, but poor performance led the company to file for bankruptcy in 2003.
 The company was then purchased by Yucaipa Companies and Diversified Investment Management Group.

 Piccadilly filed again for Chapter 11 bankruptcy protection in 2012, as it was down to 41 locations.
 The company was purchased by Falcon Holdings, led by its former CEO Azam Malik, in 2014.
 In 2018, the company resumed its expansion, opening its first Piccadilly To-Go location in Cordova, Tennessee.
 In 2019 a "prototype" restaurant designed to lead future growth was opened at Juban Crossing in Denham Springs, LA, near the company's original location in Baton Rouge.

-As of November 2022 there are 32 restaurants and over 80 food service locations under the brand name in Florida, Georgia, Louisiana, Mississippi, Tennessee, and Virginia.
+As of October 2025, the company operates 28 locations in Florida, Georgia, Louisiana, Mississippi, Tennessee, and Virginia.
+One store in Mobile, Alabama retains the Morrison's Cafeteria name, an homage to that chain's former hometown, but otherwise has the same menu selections as the rest of the Piccadilly chain.

 On August 16, 2022, K&W Cafeterias president Dax Allred announced the sale of K&W and its 11 locations to Piccadilly.